SCCF 2023 – 2024 GRANT RECIPIENTS

 The mission of Ben’s Bells is to teach individuals and communities about the positive impacts of intentional kindness and to inspire people to practice kindness as a way of life.

-Focus of the 2023 Grant: Growing A Kind Community in South Tucson
+Focus on the 2024 Grant: Completing the Growing A Kind Community in South Tucson

 MEASURABLE OUTCOMES